I’m going to take you to a real dark place right. Prepare yourself.

 You want to have brined your chicken for as long as possible, so before even contemplating this recipe, empty your chicken wings (I used a whole pack from Lidl) into your biggest bowl.

-Add a good few tablespoons of salt, a scattering of whole black peppercorns and then squeeze in the juice of two blood oranges (any orange will be fine if you can’t find blood ones).
+Add a good few tablespoons of salt, a scattering of whole black peppercorns, a teaspoon of paprika, a teaspoon of garlic powder and then squeeze in the juice of two blood oranges (although two regular oranges and a lime will be fine if you can’t find blood ones).
 Now fill the bowl with water to cover the chicken and leave in the fridge.

-I suggest leave them brine for a day (or overnight) but either way when you’re ready to cook, get your oven preheated to 200c.
+I suggest leave the wings brine for a few hours (or overnight) but either way when you’re ready to cook, get your oven preheated to 200c.

 Take your chicken out of the fridge and out of the bowl.
 Fill a big bowl with a cupful of plain flour and add in half a teaspoon of chili powder, half a teaspoon of paprika, some salt and some black pepper.